 Are you registered?
 Do you have a plan to vote?
 Find important information about registration requirements and deadline, absentee and mail-in ballots, and more.

-Looking for a way to become civically active in 2020?
+Looking for a way to become civically active while at JHU?
 Volunteer with Hopkins Votes, and make sure your colleagues and classmates are registered and ready!

-With the general elections and the U.S. Census count, we need all hands on deck to make sure everyone at Hopkins is able to make their voice heard and be counted.
+With each U.S. election we need all Blue Jay hands on deck to make sure everyone at Hopkins is able to make their voice heard and be counted.
 Commit to action and sign-up to volunteer below.

 Have questions?
 Contact HopkinsVotes@jhu.edu.

-Greta is a sophomore from Naperville ,Illinois, majoring in Political Science and International Studies.
-She is a Woodrow Wilson Research Fellow and a member of JHU Public Policy Consulting, Political Science Steering Committee, Mock Trial, Hopkins Students Against Homelessness, Catholic Community at Hopkins, and Baltimore First.
-She has really enjoyed volunteering in and exploring Baltimore in her time as a student so far, and she is excited to continue doing so!
+Greta is a senior from Naperville ,Illinois majoring in Political Science and International Studies.
+She is a Woodrow Wilson Research Fellow and a member of JHU Public Policy Consulting, Political Science Steering Committee, Mock Trial, Hopkins Students Against Homelessness, Catholic Community at Hopkins and the JHU News-Letter.